BlockstreamResearch/bip-frost-dkg/README.md

 *Raises*:

-- `SessionNotFinalizedError` - If finalizing the DKG session was not successful from this participant's point of view (see above).
+- `SessionNotFinalizedError` - If finalizing the DKG session was not successful from this participant's perspective (see above).

 #### coordinator\_step1